Share this post:

 “Shotguns in this regiment have given very satisfactory results.
 Their effectiveness at short ranges, on raids and patrols makes them a most desirable weapon, and I would recommend that they be adopted,” wrote one unit commander.

-Along with the Model 1897, Winchester’s hammerless Model 1912, plus Remington’s M10, and M11 were modified for action in the trenches.
+Along with the Model 1897, Winchester’s hammerless Model 1912 shotgun, plus Remington’s M10, and M11 were modified for action in the trenches.
 About 25,000 Winchesters and 3,500 Remingtons were delivered during World War I. The United States was the only major power to use shotguns during the war.

-Shotgun shells were also modified for use on the front lines.
+Trench shotgun shells were also modified for use on the front lines.
 The shells went from paper tubes to all brass cartridges because of wet conditions along the battlefront.
-If the cardboard tubes got wet they would swell and jam the gun or became unusable before they went into the gun.
+If the cardboard tubes got wet they would swell and jam the shotgun or became unusable before they went into the gun.

 The shorter barrel made the guns easier to maneuver in the narrow trenches.
 The U.S. Army used double-aught buckshot that blasts out nine .33 caliber pellets.
 Slam firing (we’ll get to that shortly) could clear a trench in ferocious close-in fighting, earning the shotgun the nickname “trench sweeper” or “trench broom.”
 Gen. John T. Thompson coined the nickname for his Tommy gun though it never saw use in World War I.